Code-Institute-Submissions/oerbeyer-MS1/README.md

   - Wrap section content in `<div class="row pt-2">` element for sufficient spacing.
   - Create a table showing general availability (locations) for days (vertical) and times (horizontal).
   - Add class="table table-sm text-center" and id="table-times-section" to format table contents and uniquely identify table for custom CSS rules.
-  - Set a media rule to reduce font size for smaller screens so that table fits to screen width on mobiles when screen width < 576px (i.e. < sm).
+  - Set a media rule to reduce font size for smaller screens so that table fits to screen width on mobiles when screen width < 576px (< sm).
   - Add class="bg-primary text-light" and class="bg-success text-light" to `<td>` elements to help the user to visually identify different locations.

 ![Times](https://github.com/oerbeyer/MS1/blob/master/assets/screenshots/03%20laptop-tuition.jpg)